LSD: History

-Beginning in the 1950s, the US Central Intelligence Agency (CIA) began a research program code named Project MKUltra.
-The CIA introduced LSD to the United States, purchasing the entire world's supply for $240,000 and propagating the LSD through CIA front organizations to American hospitals, clinics, prisons and research centers.
-Experiments included administering LSD to CIA employees, military personnel, doctors, other government agents, prostitutes, mentally ill patients, and members of the general public in order to study their reactions, usually without the subjects' knowledge.
+Beginning in the 1950s, the US Central Intelligence Agency (CIA) began a research program code-named Project MKUltra.
+The CIA introduced LSD to the United States, purchasing the entire world's supply for $240,000 and propagating the LSD through CIA front organizations to American hospitals, clinics, prisons, and research centers.
+Experiments included administering LSD to CIA employees, military personnel, doctors, other government agents, prostitutes, mentally ill patients, and members of the general public to study their reactions, usually without the subjects' knowledge.
 The project was revealed in the US congressional Rockefeller Commission report in 1975.
+However, the extent of the experiments conducted under Project MKUltra are still mostly unknown, as acting CIA director Richard Helms destroyed many of the key documents related to MKUltra in 1973.

 In 1963, the Sandoz patents on LSD expired and the Czech company Spofa began to produce the substance.
 Sandoz stopped the production and distribution in 1965.

 Several figures, including Aldous Huxley, Timothy Leary, and Al Hubbard, had begun to advocate the consumption of LSD.
 LSD became central to the counterculture of the 1960s.
 In the early 1960s the use of LSD and other hallucinogens was advocated by new proponents of consciousness expansion such as Leary, Huxley, Alan Watts and Arthur Koestler, and according to L. R. Veysey they profoundly influenced the thinking of the new generation of youth.

 On October 24, 1968, possession of LSD was made illegal in the United States.
 The last FDA approved study of LSD in patients ended in 1980, while a study in healthy volunteers was made in the late 1980s.
 Legally approved and regulated psychiatric use of LSD continued in Switzerland until 1993.

 In November 2020, Oregon became the first US state to decriminalize possession of small amounts of LSD after voters approved Ballot Measure 110.